-Great Hearts Online - TX and Great Hearts Online - AZ will be two distinct academies.
+Great Hearts Online - Arizona is a stand-alone academy.
 Your student’s enrollment in GH Online will mean they unenroll from their existing brick and mortar Great Hearts academy.

 Q. What kind of Exceptional Student Services (ESS) will be provided and how will they be delivered?

 As with all Great Hearts schools, we support the needs of our students.
 We have a strong Special Education team, provide services as indicated in the IEPs, serve students with Dyslexia and our English Language learners.
 It is our goal to provide this robust Liberal Arts education to all who come and we want to help our scholars grow, by providing the support they need.

 Q. What do future years look like for Great Hearts Online?